r-cloutier/SLSPS_Simulations/README.rst

 ---------------

-The results presented in the SLS-PS simulation files were derived from the Monte-Carlo simulations of the SLS-PS presented in Cloutier et al 2017 (link to paper).
+The results presented in the SLS-PS simulation files were derived from the Monte-Carlo simulations of the SLS-PS presented in `Cloutier et al 2018`_.
 If you use the results of these simulations in your own work please cite the aforementioned study.